Essa, Ontario: Communities

-Communities

 The main communities of this township are Angus, Thornton, and Baxter.
 Other small hamlets are Cedargrove, Colwell, Egbert, Elmgrove, Hoe Doe Valley, Ivy, Utopia and West Essa.

 Angus is the largest community in Essa Township, and the main access to the neighbouring Canadian Forces Base Borden.
 It offers services such as Essa Public Library, catholic and public elementary schools, public secondary school, a small shopping centre, many stores, a chamber of commerce and a recreation facility.
 Angus is located in the northwestern corner of Essa township.
 Located in Essa's municipal Ward 1, the township councillor for Angus is Pieter Kiezebrink.

 Angus is named in honour of Angus Morrison, former Member of the Legislative Assembly for Simcoe North.